 By-Laws, Article VII,

-Section F. Compensation: No member of the Board of Directors shall receive pay for his services but may, upon a majority vote of the Board, receive remuneration for expenses incurred in attendance at official meetings of the Board.
+Section F. Compensation: No voting member of the Board of Directors shall receive pay for his services but may, upon a majority vote of the Board, receive remuneration for expenses incurred in attendance at official meetings of the Board.
 The Board of 28 Directors, except as otherwise provided in these Bylaws, may by resolution authorize any officer or agent of the corporation to enter into any contract or execute and deliver any instrument in the name of and on behalf of the corporation, and such authority may be general or confined to specific instances.
 Unless so authorized no officer, agent, or employee shall have any power or authority to bind the corporation by any contract or engagement or to pledge its credit or to render it liable monetarily for any purpose or in any amount.

 Rational In Support of Proposals “A” & “A1”